Improved rates of convergence for the multivariate Central Limit Theorem in Wasserstein distance: Abstract

 \section{Abstract}

-We provide new bounds for rates of convergence of the multivariate Central Limit Theorem in Wasserstein distances of order $p \geq 2$.
-In particular, we obtain an asymptotic bound for measures with a continuous component which we conjecture to be optimal.
+We provide new bounds for the rate of convergence of the multivariate Central Limit Theorem in Wasserstein distances of order $p \geq 2$.
+In particular, we obtain what we conjecture to be the asymptotically optimal rate whenever the density of the summands admits a non-zero continuous component and has a non-zero third moment.